HaxeCheckstyle/docs/haxe-checkstyle/spacing.md

 toc: false
 ---

-Spacing check on if statement and around operators.
+Spacing check on if, for, while, switch, try statements and around operators.

 ### Configuration